 Best foldable high chairs

-Weight limit: Up to 37 lbs.
+- Weight limit: Up to 37 pounds (16.8 kg)

-The seat itself is machine washable, which most reviewing parents seem to love.
-A few note that there’s a considerable gap between the table and the chair where baby can drop crumbs — one parent suggests sliding a thin plastic cutting board underneath to supplement the tray and catch dropping food (how savvy!).
+On the downside, a few parents note that there’s a considerable gap between the table and the chair where their baby can drop crumbs.
+One reviewer suggests sliding a thin plastic cutting board underneath to supplement the tray and catch dropping food.

 Best high chair for all ages

-While definitely a splurge, parents love that this chair grows with their kiddos and can be used as a kid-friendly seat beyond the high chair stage.
+While definitely a splurge, parents love that this chair grows with their kiddos.
+Plus, it can be used as a kid-friendly seat beyond the high chair stage.